 - $223.9 million

 All works on the PDR were carried out under an agreement between the Queensland Government and traditional owners, the Peninsula Developmental Road Indigenous land use agreement (ILUA).
 The ILUA sets out key result areas (KRAs) relating to economic opportunities, training and local industry participation, which were built into all construction contracts.
 The KRAs have facilitated unprecedented local access to employment opportunities, training and business development in civil construction and cultural heritage which, over the life of the PDR program, resulted in:

 - 84 Indigenous trainees in civil construction who commenced or completed nationally recognised competencies for different civil construction equipment and machinery

 - 152,000 hours of Indigenous training and employment

 - 321 Indigenous workers employed to deliver works on the PDR

-- 108 local Traditional Owners employed to provide over 10,000 of Cultural Heritage monitoring
+- 108 local traditional owners employed to provide over 10,000 hours of cultural heritage monitoring

 - 19 local Indigenous businesses engaged to work in civil construction, vegetation and road maintenance works

 - $42.6 million worth of work completed by Indigenous businesses

 - $84 million spent on local Cape York businesses.